augustss/tuple/README.md

     two
     (putStrLn "one", ())

 The reason for this is that a pair is parameterized by two type parameters, the type of its first and second components, while a list is only parameterized by one type parameter, the type of its elements.
 Since `sequence` only operates on one type parameter, the last one, it executes all the actions of the list, but only the action in the second component of the pair.
-This behaviour makes a lot more sense once you realize that the type `(a,b)` is syntactic sugar for `(,) a b`, and that it is the parially-applied type constructor `(,) a` which has a `Foldable` instance, not `(,)` itself.
+This behaviour makes a lot more sense once you realize that the type `(a,b)` is syntactic sugar for `(,) a b`, and that it is the partially-applied type constructor `(,) a` which has a `Foldable` instance, not `(,)` itself.

 In any case, even once we understand why `sequence` behaves this way, we might still want to execute the actions in both components of a pair.
 We cannot use `Foldable` for this, but you guessed it: we can use `Data.Tuple.Sequence`, which provides sequencing functions for 1-tuples up to 32-tuples.